-Documentary evidence relating to the Amendment, pregnancy and childbirth - such as legislation, policies, clinical guidelines, and appellate judgments – is limited.
-Day and Lury discuss combining closed numeric data, documentary data and personalised accounts to gain comprehensive insights into a social problem.
+Documentary evidence relating to the Amendment, pregnancy, and childbirth – such as legislation, policies, clinical guidelines, and appellate judgments – is limited.
+Day and Lury discuss combining closed numeric data, documentary data, and personalized accounts to gain comprehensive insights into a social problem.
 This enables both a ‘view from above’ and ‘being alongside’ experience.
 The Irish state records maternal deaths and some kinds of severe morbidity.
 Documenting treatments refused and imposed in cases where women did not die or suffer long-term harm provides a partial ‘view from above’ of maternity care in Ireland.
-Detailed personal narratives about coercion, control and denial of choice afford insight into the lived experience of maternity care in Ireland and enrich data from closed questions and documentary evidence.
+Detailed personal narratives about coercion, control, and denial of choice afford insight into the lived experience of maternity care in Ireland and enrich data from closed questions and documentary evidence.

-CHILDBIRTH, PREGNANCY AND THE AMENDMENT: OFFICIAL ACCOUNTS
+3 CHILDBIRTH, PREGNANCY, AND THE AMENDMENT: OFFICIAL ACCOUNTS

 The Amendment read: